Overview

 Option 1: Exporting a legacy template

 As a recommendation, keep all of the default blocks that appear when you start your draft note.
 Doing so helps ensure the contents of your legacy template appear in the expected order.
 The data will populate in their corresponding blocks, wherever they are in the note.
-If the blocks don’t exist, then we will append the block to the bottom of the note (respecting their right or left location in the template).Follow any of these 3 workflows to insert the Template block into your visit note.
+If the blocks don’t exist, then we will append the block to the bottom of the note (respecting their right or left location in the template).1

 When exporting a legacy template to the Elation Note, you must use one of the workflows in the above link.
 You cannot export them from the Visit Note Templates shortcut at the top of the chart.